Model-independent estimation of the cosmography parameters using cosmic chronometers: Cosmography in model dependent and independent approaches

 Finally, the results of the GP for cosmography parameters at different redshifts have been shown in Figs.(\ref{fig:h},\ref{fig:q} and \ref{fig:j}).
-The green (blue) line shows the mean value of the parameters with (without) considering systematics and the green (blue) region present the $95\%$ ($1.96\sigma$) confidence intervals.
-In each plot the top, middle and bottom panel present the results of the Gaussian, Matren ($\nu=7/2$) and Matren ($\nu=9/2$).
-The results of different kernels are consistent with each other and we see no significant difference due to kernels form.
+The green (blue) line shows the mean value of the parameter with (without) considering systematics and the green (blue) region presents the $95\%$ ($1.96\sigma$) confidence intervals.
+In each plot the top, middle and bottom panel present the results of the Gaussian, Matern ($\nu=7/2$) and Matern ($\nu=9/2$) respectively.
+The results of different kernels are consistent with each other and we see no significant difference due to the kernels form.
 On the other hand, the difference due to the systematic effects is larger at redshifts $z\in(0.2-1)$ compare to other redshifts and mainly affects the Hubble function.
 For example, at $z=0.5$, the $H(z)$ error is $3\%$ ($6.3\%$) using diagonal (non-diagonal) covariance matrix.
-In the $q(z)$ and $j(z)$ plots, the black solid line shows the best $\Lambda$CDM model and the results are consistent with the model at different redshifts.
-Only the $q(z)$ shows a small deviation at redshifts $z\in(0.5-1)$.
+In the $q(z)$ and $j(z)$ plots, the black solid line shows the best $\Lambda$CDM model and as it is clear the results are consistent with the model at different redshifts but the $q(z)$ shows a small deviation at redshifts $z\in(0.5-1)$.